DeWalt 13" 20V MAX String Trimmer Kit w/ DeWalt 20V Blower for $200

 - Opt for store pickup to dodge shipping charges (varies by ZIP code); otherwise, Ace Rewards members bag free shipping on $50 or more.

-It's $26 less than the next best price.
+That's the best price we could find by $58.
 Buy Now at Ace Hardware

-- Opt for store pickup to dodge shipping charges (varies by ZIP code).
-Alternatively, Ace Rewards members bag free shipping on $50 or more; it's free to join
+- Opt for in-store pickup to dodge the shipping charges.
+Shipping varies by zip code.

 Save up to $120 over 30 power tools.
 Shop Now at Home Depot